Faazil/100-days-of-devops/challenges/week-10/day-64.md

     > try to access app, but its not working.

-5. Now let's check the service status
+5. Now let's check the service state

     ```sh
     kubectl get svc